jamesderlin/dartbag/README.md

 * `List.sortWithKey` sorts a `List` by computing and caching sort keys, which can be significantly faster if comparisons are expensive.

-* `List.sortWithAsyncKey`, a version of `sortWithKey` that allows the sort key to be computed asynchronously.
+* `List.sortWithAsyncKey` is a version of `sortWithKey` that allows the sort key to be computed asynchronously.

 * `compareIterables` compares two `Iterable`s in a manner similar to string comparison.